torbob69/growfisher/README.md

 ---

-## Is this a macro recorder?

-No. Macro recorders work by recording a fixed sequence of clicks and keystrokes at specific screen coordinates, then replaying them blindly.
-Growfisher does not record or replay anything.
-It reads the game state in real time through computer vision and makes decisions based on what it sees.
-It reacts to the game, it does not repeat a script.
-This is the same distinction as the difference between a bot and a recording.

----

 ## Features

-- Automatic cast, wait, and reel cycle
+- Automatic cast, wait, and recycle fish when full spot
 - Detects splash, bite, and empty line events via template matching
-- Sends input directly to the Growtopia window — works minimized or behind other windows
+- Sends input directly to the Growtopia window, works minimized or behind other windows
 - No DLL injection, no packet manipulation, no game file modification

-- Inventory auto-emptier when storage is full
+---

+## Disclaimer

+Growtopia's rules prohibit all forms of automation, including bots and macros, regardless of method.
+Using this tool is against Growtopia's Terms of Service and may result in a permanent account suspension.
+Use at your own risk.